Warm Homes Plan: Solar and Home Upgrade Grants

 Warm Homes: Local Grant

 Delivered through social housing landlords (local authorities and housing associations).
-Aimed at tenants in social housing with poor energy efficiency ratings.
+Aimed at tenants in social housing with poor energy-efficiency ratings.
 Funding is allocated to landlords to upgrade their housing stock — individual tenants do not apply directly.
+The government plans to bring the low-income routes together into a single scheme from 2027/28.

 What measures will it cover?